jrsarath/AirDrop/README.md

 It's a counter answer for All the PAID solutions out there for PUBGM Tournament organization.
 Community contributions are most welcome
 ## Documentions will be published soon
-Made with 3> in Kolkata
+Made with :heart: in Kolkata